magic/error/README.md

 ##### changelog

 ##### 0.0.1

 first commit

 #### 0.0.2

-* errors can be passed as first argument
+- errors can be passed as first argument
-* error.name is unchanged, error.code gets transformed to start with E_ and be uppercased.
+- error.name is unchanged, error.code gets transformed to start with E\_ and be uppercased.
-* error.code for passed in errors is E_UNKNOWN.
+- error.code for passed in errors is E_UNKNOWN.

 #### 0.0.3

-* error type (third fn argument) can now be set, default is E to keep output the same.
+- error type (third fn argument) can now be set, default is E to keep output the same.
-* error name (second fn argument) can now be a string with spaces. e.code is e.type + e.name, but UPPER_SNAKE_CASED.
+- error name (second fn argument) can now be a string with spaces. e.code is e.type + e.name, but UPPER_SNAKE_CASED.
-* error stack cleanup improved.
+- error stack cleanup improved.

 #### 0.0.4

-* err.msg is no === err.message
+- err.msg is no === err.message
-* first argument can be an array of [message, name, type]
+- first argument can be an array of [message, name, type]

 #### 0.0.5

-* fix replacement of : in error name and error message to only replace the ones we want to replace
+- fix replacement of : in error name and error message to only replace the ones we want to replace

 #### 0.0.6

 bump required node version to 14.2.0

 #### 0.0.7

 update depdendencies

 #### 0.0.8

-* bump required node version to 14.15.4
+- bump required node version to 14.15.4
-* update dependencies
+- update dependencies

 ##### 0.0.9

 update dependencies

 ##### 0.0.10

 update @magic/types to avoid circular dependency

 ##### 0.0.11

-* use @magic/types internally
+- use @magic/types internally
-* update dependencies
+- update dependencies

 ##### 0.0.12

 update dependencies

 ##### 0.0.13

 update dependencies

 ##### 0.0.14

 update dependencies

 ##### 0.0.15

 update dependencies

 ##### 0.0.16

 update dependencies

+##### 0.0.17

+update dependencies

-##### 0.0.17 - unreleased
+##### 0.0.18 - unreleased

 ...